Australian Catholic University Nursing Exchange

 Sophomore Course Selection & Equivalencies

 During their semester abroad, sophomores may be required to enroll in a CUA one-credit online course (Nurs 254b) to give them supplemental academic material not taught in Australia.
 Students with questions regarding course selection should contact the CUA School of Nursing Undergraduate Program Director.

-Students will live in apartments, mostly doubles, referred by ACU, and cannot live in co-ed facilities.
 In the past, CUA students have been housed at Cambridge Court, which provides accommodations for students from ACU, the University of Melbourne, RMIT and Victoria University.
 No meals are included.

 Learn more about living in Australia.